momohou21/hackathon-openbook/index.md

 This is an open-source manual actively maintained by global **hackers** and **hackathon organizers**, trying to capture almost everything you need to know or want to discuss about hackathons.
 You can participate in all the active discussions on our "[playground][playground]".
 Enjoy:-)

-And you are more than welcome to contribute by commenting or submitting a PR to this repo if you have any suggestions or anything to add.
+And you are more than welcome to contribute by commenting or submitting a PR to [this repo][repo] if you have any suggestions or anything to add.

 [playground]: https://momohou21.github.io/hackathon-openbook/playground/